androidessence/androidessence.com/_posts/2020-02-24-contributing-to-kotlin.md

 categories: [android]
 ---

-The Kotlin language used by Android developers all of the world is open source and available on [GitHub](https://github.com/jetbrains/kotlin).
+The Kotlin language used by Android developers all over the world is open source and available on [GitHub](https://github.com/jetbrains/kotlin).
 This means it's open for contributions from anyone!
 It may, of course, feel very intimidating to contribute to a project of that size.
 Especially for those of us who are new to open source contributions.

 The JetBrains team makes this process a lot less scary than it sounds.
 There are some beginner friendly ways to contribute to the language, and this post will walk you through every step.